PayU-EMEA/plugin_prestashop/README.md

 * Cancelling a payment order
 * Receive a payment order (when auto-receive is disable)
 * Conducting a refund operation (for a whole or partial order)
+* Display payment methods on Presta checkout summary page (only for Prestashop 1.5 and 1.6)

 ## Prerequisites